How to Apply

-- Funding is contingent on the commercial potential and market size of the opportunity.
+- Eiligibility and funding is contingent on the commercial potential and market size of the opportunity.

 Proposal Submission and Review Process

-Pre-proposals will be submitted to MSIP on a rolling basis.
+Proposals will be reviewed by MSIP on a rolling basis.
+After submitting a disclosure to MSIP, a discussion with your MSIP Business Development representative should establish if this project could be a viable proposal.
 Timing for proposal submission will be determined in conjunction with the MSIP Business Development team.

-Full proposals will be invited based on the pre-proposal application and support from MSIP.
-Full proposals will be reviewed by an Investment Advisory Committee (IAC) consisting of professionals with applicable experience in venture capital, entrepreneurship, pharma, biotech, hi-tech, and medical device.
+Proposals will be invited based on the support from a Business Development team member.
+Each proposal will be reviewed by an Investment Advisory Committee (IAC) consisting of professionals with applicable experience in venture capital, entrepreneurship, pharma, biotech, hi-tech, and medical device.